Bash Script : Print lines of a file in reverse order

 #!/bin/bash

-#This code is a part of http://phoxis.wordpress.com
+#This code is a part of https://phoxis.wordpress.com

 #